pnt1234/CSE801A/syllabus.md

 - Visit the Desire2Learn [Help Site](http://help.d2l.msu.edu/).
 - Or call Distance Learning Services: (800) 500-1554 or (517) 355-2345.

-### Class Recordings
-Each lecture session of this course will be recorded.
-The recordings will be available to students registered for this class.
-This is intended to supplement the classroom experience.
-Students  are  expected to follow appropriate University policies and maintain the security of passwords used to access recorded lectures.
-Recordings may not be  reproduced, shared with those not in the class, or uploaded to other online environments.
-Doing so may result in disciplinary action.

 ### Course Outline:
 The topics to be covered in this course include:
-- Data collection, querying, and preprocessing (3 weeks)
+- Data collection, querying, and preprocessing
-- Overview of data analysis techniques (4-5 weeks)
+- Overview of data analysis techniques
-- Big data programming techniques (5-6 weeks)
+- Big data programming techniques
-- Applications (1 week)
+- Applications

-A tentative class schedule can be found [here](https://pnt1234.github.io/CSE482/schedule).
+A tentative class schedule can be found [here](https://pnt1234.github.io/CSE801A/schedule).

 ### Course Assessment:
 Students will be assessed based on the following:
 - Homework (50%)
 - Weekly exercises (30%)
-- Mini-Project (10%)
-- Exam (10%)
+- Exams (20%)

 The final grade will be determined based on the following scale: